EVALUATION OF ANTIHYPERTENSIVE ACTIVITY OF NATURAL MIXTURE AND INVESTIGATION OF HERB-HERB INTERACTIONHTML Full Text

 b) Histopathology Study to Measure the Effect of Hypertension and Treatment with the Herbal Mixture on Kidney Tissues and Renal Tubules:

-If antihypertensive medication is to give it must be given on the individual basis.
-Whereas, every individual would have consumed one or the other kind of the antihypertensive natural product in their life time, which further justifies the usage of natural products application in the management of hypertension in a better way than the conventional medications.
+If antihypertensive medication is to give it must be given on an individual basis.
+Whereas, every individual would have consumed one or the other kind of the natural antihypertensive product in their lifetime, which further justifies the usage of natural products application in the management of hypertension in a better way than the conventional medications.

 Further concrete evidence of the usage of the four plants as a crude drug in the management of hypertension shall be done by evaluating each plant separately for its efficacy against hypertension and comparing the results for the better outcome.
-Or on the other hand, one can try for separating the individual active constituent responsible for anti hypertensive action.
-By till then the usage of the mixture of the four drugs can be expected to be beneficial in the management of the hypertention as it is cost effective and devoid of any untoward adverse drug reactions and proves beneficial for the usage in humans for the management of the hypertension.
+Or on the other hand, one can try for separating the individual active constituent responsible for antihypertensive action.
+By till then, the usage of the mixture of the four drugs can be expected to be beneficial in the management of hypertension as it is cost effective and devoid of any untoward adverse drug reactions and proves beneficial for the usage in humans for the management of hypertension.

-According to histopathology study, aqueous extract showed a protective effect against alterations and pathological changes that were induced by hypertension in the kidney that indicated there was no hazardous herb-herb interaction.
+According to the histopathology study, the aqueous extract showed a protective effect against alterations and pathological changes that were induced by hypertension in the kidney that indicated there was no hazardous herb-herb interaction.

 CONFLICT OF INTEREST: Nil

-- James AP, Oparil S and Carter BL: evidence-based guideline for the management of high blood pressure in adults: report from the panel members appointed to the Eighth Joint National Committee (JNC 8).
-JAMA, 2014; 311(5): 507-520.
+- James AP, Oparil S and Carter BL: an evidence-based guideline for the management of high blood pressure in adults: a report from the panel members appointed to the Eighth Joint National Committee (JNC 8).
+JAMA, 2014; 311(5): 507-20.

 - Gradman AH, Basile JN, Carter BL and Bakris GL: Combination therapy in hypertension.
 J Am Soc Hypertens 2010; 4(1): 42-50.

-- Yang W, Chang J and Kahler KH: Evaluation of compliance and health care utilization in patients treated with single pill vs free combination antihypertensives.
-Curr Med Res Opin.
-2010; 26(9): 2065-2076.
+- Yang W, Chang J and Kahler KH: Evaluation of compliance and health care utilization in patients treated with single pill vs. free combination antihypertensives.
+Curr Med Res Opin 2010; 26(9): 2065-76.

 - Basile J and Neutel J: Overcoming clinical inertia to achieve blood pressure goals: the role of fixed-dose combination therapy.
-Ther Adv Cardiovasc Dis.
-2009; 4(2): 119-127.
+Ther Adv Cardiovasc Dis 2009; 4(2): 119-27.

-- Neutel JM: Prescribing patterns in hypertension: emerging role of fixed-dose combinations for attaining BP goals in hypertensive patients.
-Curr Med Res Opin.
-2008; 24(8): 2389-2401.
+- Neutel JM: Prescribing patterns in hypertension: the emerging role of fixed-dose combinations for attaining BP goals in hypertensive patients.
+Curr Med Res Opin 2008; 24(8): 2389-01.

 - Chobanian AV and Hill M: National Heart, Lung, and Blood Institute Workshop on Sodium and Blood Pressure: a critical review of current scientific evidence.
-Hyper-tension 2000; 35(4): 858-863.
+Hypertension 2000; 35(4): 858-63.

 - Mansour MA, Moheeb A, Mohammed RA, Mohamed ZK, Nazeer BK and Yaqoub YA: Hypertension in Saudi Arabia.
 Saudi Med J 2007; 28(1): 77-84.

-- Shabana S, Fouad M, Zaki A, El Haggar R and Sadiq MJ: Evaluation of oral hypoglycemic potency of Medicago polymorpha and Zygophyllum simplex: A Drug - Drug interaction study.
-Journal of Pharmacognosy and Phytochemistry 2017; 6(6): 648-651.
+- Shabana S, Fouad M, Zaki A, El Haggar R and Sadiq MJ: Evaluation of oral hypoglycemic potency of Medicago polymorpha and Zygophyllum simplex: A Drug-Drug interaction study.
+Journal of Pharmacognosy and Phytochemistry 2017; 6(6): 648-51.

 - Reddy YP, Chandrasekhar KB and Sadiq MJ: A study of Nigella sativa induced growth inhibition of MCF and HepG2 cell lines: An antineoplastic study along with its mechanism of action.
 Phcog Res.
 2015; 7: 193-7.